CERT-Polska/mquery/docs/users.md

 **Step 0 (optional): enable auth in non-enforcing mode**

-- Go to the `config` page in mquery.
+- Go to the `config` page in mquery (http://localhost/config).
 Set `auth_default_roles` to `admin`
 - Set `auth_enabled` to `yes`

 **Step 1: configure keycloak**

-- Go to the Keycloak's admin console (http://localhost:8080/auth/admin/master/console/) and login.
+- Go to the Keycloak's admin console (http://localhost:8080/auth/admin/master/console/) and login (default credentials are admin:admin).
-- Create a new realm in Keycloak.
+- Click "Add realm" on the left and create a new realm in Keycloak.
 Let's call it `myrealm`:

 ![](./new-realm.png)